Skip to main content

 Austin Matheney

 Austin obtained a BA in Global and International Studies from Western Michigan University, with time spent at the University of Cape Town, before obtaining a joint-degree MA in Global Studies from Albert-Ludwigs-Universität Freiburg and FLACSO Argentina with an additional semester spent at Jawaharlal Nehru University.
+In 2024, Austin received his PhD in Environmental Science and Sustainability from ICTA-UAB.
 Influenced by each institution, his research explores the impacts of urban greening projects on the (re)construction of identities, place, and community.
-Through his dissertation, Austin explores methodological approaches to community-based environmental justice research, aiming to foster more just research approaches through which green and just cities can be imagined and performed (Languages: Eng, Spa, French)
+Through his dissertation, Austin explored methodological approaches to community-based environmental justice research, aiming to foster more just research approaches through which green and just cities can be imagined and performed (Languages: Eng, Spa, French).

 Emilia Oscilowicz